Find Trade Colleges

 Clinical Laboratory Science majors at TTUHSC take out an average of $13,416 in student loans while working on their Bachelor's Degree.

-Out of the 19 schools in Texas that were part of this year’s ranking, Tarleton State University landed the # 4 spot on the list.
-Located in the town of Stephenville, Tarleton is a public college with a fairly large student population.
+The in-demand bachelor’s degree programs at Tarleton State University helped the school earn the #4 place on this year’s ranking of the most popular clinical/medical laboratory science schools in Texas.
+Located in the remote town of Stephenville, Tarleton is a public college with a fairly large student population.

 About 67% of the students majoring in clinical laboratory science at the school are women while 33% are male.